skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 $x_3$ is free means that you are free to choose any value for $x_3$ (also called **paramater**) and each different choice of $x_3$ determines a (different) solution of the system.

-### Parametric description of solution sets
-Solving a system amounts to finding a parametric description of the solution set or determining that the solution set is empty:
+Solving a system amounts to finding a parametric description of the solution set (such as the system of equations above or such as the [Parametric Vector Equation](#parametric-vector-equation)) or determining that the solution set is empty:
 * If a system contains an equation of the form 0 = b, then it is inconsistent, else, consistent.
 * If the system is consistent and has free variables, then it has $\infty$ solutions.
 * If the system is consistent and has no free variables, then it has 1 solution.